Five things to know if you are considering options trading

-Advantages and risks of trading options
+Potential benefits and risks of trading options

 Options trading strategies to know

 Once you've mastered options trading basic concepts, you may be interested in more advanced options trading strategies.
-As you become more comfortable with options trading, your investing efforts may include some of these commonly used techniques.
+As you become more comfortable with options trading, your investing efforts may include some commonly used techniques.

 5 things to know before you start options trading

-1. Options trade on different underlying securities.
+1. Options trade on different underlying securities

 It's worth noting that while this discussion references calls and puts in relation to stocks, options can be attached to other types of securities.
 The most common underlying securities are equities, indexes or ETFs.